emc-openstack/vmax-cinder-driver/README.md

 ## OpenStack Release Support

 This driver package supports the Havana release.
 Compared to previously released versions, enhancements include:
-•	Support for multiple VMAX arrays
+*	Support for multiple VMAX arrays
-•	Support for per-array ECOM servers
+*	Support for per-array ECOM servers
-•	Multiple Pool Support
+*	Multiple Pool Support
-•	FAST automated storage tiering policy support
+*	FAST automated storage tiering policy support
-•	Dynamic masking view creation (FC and iSCSI)
+*	Dynamic masking view creation (FC and iSCSI)
-•	Striped volume creation
+*	Striped volume creation
-•	Storage-Assisted Volume Migration
+*	Storage-Assisted Volume Migration

 ## Supported Operations

 The following operations are supported on VMAX arrays:
-•	Create volume
+*	Create volume
-•	Delete volume
+*	Delete volume
-•	Extend volume
+*	Extend volume
-•	Attach volume
+*	Attach volume
-•	Detach volume
+*	Detach volume
-•	Retype volume
+*	Retype volume
-•	Create snapshot
+*	Create snapshot
-•	Delete snapshot
+*	Delete snapshot
-•	Create volume from snapshot
+*	Create volume from snapshot
-•	Create cloned volume
+*	Create cloned volume
-•	Copy Image to Volume
+*	Copy Image to Volume
-•	Copy Volume to Image
+*	Copy Volume to Image

 ## Required Software Packages

 ### Install SMI-S Provider with Solutions Enabler
-•	Required version: EMC SMI-S Provider 4.6.2.9 or higher
+*	Required version: EMC SMI-S Provider 4.6.2.9 or higher
-•	SMI-S Provider is available from available from EMC’s support website
+*	SMI-S Provider is available from available from EMC’s support website
-•	The SMI-S Provider with Solutions Enabler can be installed as a vApp, or on a Windows or Linux host
+*	The SMI-S Provider with Solutions Enabler can be installed as a vApp, or on a Windows or Linux host

 ### Install PyWBEM
-•	Required version: PyWBEM 0.7
+*	Required version: PyWBEM 0.7
-•	Available from Sourceforge, or using the following commands: o	Install for Ubuntu:
+*	Available from Sourceforge, or using the following commands:
+**	Install for Ubuntu:
     # apt-get install python-pywbem
-o	Install on openSUSE:
+**	Install on openSUSE:
     # zypper install python-pywbem
-o	Install on Fedora:
+**	Install on Fedora:
     # yum install pywbem

 ### Verify the EMC VMAX Cinder driver files
 EMC VMAX Drivers provided in the installer package consists of seven python files: